WHAT'S AN ENDORSEMENT FROM NICK SORTAL WORTH?

 Political pros know the drill: if you have bad news, release it on a Friday.
 If you have a total disaster on your hands, release it right before Christmas.

-16-BIT NEWS AND COMMENTARY FOR THE DIGITAL AGE
+16-BIT NEWS & COMMENTARY FOR THE DIGITAL AGE